Buyers Guides

 Speakers

 The Positive Grid Spark is a very different animal.
-As can be seen by looking at it, it clearly can’t house a 12” speaker, and nor can it fit an 8” speaker.
+As can be seen by looking at it, it clearly can’t house a 12” speaker, nor can it fit an 8” speaker.
 In fact, the Spark is fitted with 2 4” speakers and a bass reflex cabinet.
-It’s built much more like a speaker than a guitar amp, and truthfully, that’s how we found the sound to be.
-It was very bass heavy, similar in fact to a Bose stereo speaker.
+It’s built much more like a speaker than a guitar amp and truthfully, that’s how we found the sound to be.
+It was very bass-heavy, similar in fact to a Bose stereo speaker.
 The use cases for the Spark, despite the fact that it has 40 watts of power, are really limited to bedroom or garage practice.
 It begins to break up in an unpleasant way at high volume, but to its credit, it was never really designed for gigging.

 Useability